 ABSTRACT

 Key challenges faced in the internet today can be enumer- ated as follows: (1) complex route discovery mechanisms (2) latency and instability during failure recovery (3) inadequacy in extending routing and addressing to limited domains, (4) complex interworking at border routers.
-Routing table sizes increase with increasing number of networks and this is scal- ability issue.
+Routing table sizes increase with increasing number of networks and this is a scal- ability issue.
 One approach to address this spiraling complex- ity and performance challenges is to start fresh and re-think Internet routing and addressing.
 The Expedited Internet By- pass protocol (EIBP) is such a clean slate approach.
 EIBP works in parallel with IP and has no dependency on layer 3 protocols.
 EIBP can work with limited domains.
 In this article, we extend EIBP seamlessly from our earlier intra-AS to inter-AS routing.
 We compare EIBP’s inter-AS operations and performance to Open Shortest Path First (OSPF) and Border Gateway Protocol (BGP) deployed in an intra-AS, inter-AS communications scenario with two AS.

 CCS CONCEPTS